robhaj/js-array-and-string-manipulation/README.md

 ```

 #### .sort(compareFunction)
 Sorts the elements of an array in place and returns the array.
+It has an optional argument which is a function to define the sort order.
 If no compare function is passed as an argument it is sorted according to each character's Unicode code point value, according to the string conversion of each element.
 This is why just calling .sort() will not order numbers logically but rather their Unicode value.

 Arguments
-- compareFunction
-Optional.
-Specifies a function that defines the sort order.
+- compareFunction (Optional) Specifies a function that defines the sort order.
 If omitted, the array is sorted according to each character's Unicode code point value, according to the string conversion of each element.

 ###### Syntax
 ```js